-Mr. Fuller recently completed a thirty-year career at Walmart where he last held the position of Senior Vice President.
-During that tenure, he also served as one of twelve executives on the Walmart's Global Sustainability Steering Committee providing direction for the company's sustainability efforts.
+Prior to his arrival, Mr. Fuller enjoyed a 30-year career at Walmart where he last held the position of Senior Vice President and was instrumental in heralding Walmart’s global expansion and its groundbreaking, market-leading renewable energy efforts while leading the Walmart Energy Group.
+During his tenure, he also served as one of 12 executives on Walmart's Global Sustainability Steering Committee, providing innovative direction for all of the company's sustainability efforts.

 Harriet Hentges has exceptional international and senior management experience in both public and private sectors.
 She is President of Hentges Associates, an advisory firm on sustainability and corporate responsibility.
 She was a principal in Hentges Kahn & Strauss (HKS) LLC, a consulting practice for food producers, manufactures and grocery retailers aimed at fostering a more sustainable food system.
 HKS partnered with “Supermarket Guru” Phil Lempert to create THE FOOD JOURNAL, a bi-weekly, in-depth look at critical issues for agriculture and the food industry, providing balanced information and commentary.